ajarch98/whatsapp-visualization/README.md

 - Analyses data
 - Creates two .png files containing graphs of Time vs Message Frequency and Data against Message Frequency

+##Command line arguments
+You can set the .txt file's name by passing it as a command line argument when running the Python script.
+Unfortunately, you will have to manually set the list of users from inside the code.

 ## What do I need to run this script?

 - Python 3.7